gordielachance/wp-soundsystem/readme.txt

 = Tracks =

 When editing a track, you can query details from music services like [MusicBrainz](https://musicbrainz.org/) (The Open Music Encyclopedia) or Spotify.
-Audio links can be linked to your tracks with the *Tracks Links* metabox.
+Tracks can be favorited by your users frontend, or added to any new playlist on-the-fly.

 = Tracks Links =